It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 Here is a man who stole documents from the National Archives.

-That too was just an innocent mistake.
+That, too, was just an innocent mistake.

-Hey, I know Sandy, you know that guy was so disorganized.
+You know, that guy was so disorganized.

-Hell, he was walking out of White House every night with stuff, stuffed down his pants, his socks.
+Hell, he was walking out of the White House every night with stuff, stuffed down his pants, his socks.

-It's the only way he could find what he was working on to hide it on his socks and his pants.
+It's the only way he could find what he was working on, to hide it on his socks and his pants.

 Everybody knew that about old Sandy.